vanderhoornm/android-MythTV-Leanfront/README.md

 - A list of recording groups is displayed on the left with titles in the group in a scrolling row on the right.
 Next to each icon on the left is a number that represents the number of entries on the right in that row.
 This is not necessarily the same as the number of recordings because on the main screen there is one entry per series.
 Select a group and press enter to open the screen with that group's contents.
 Once a group is open there is one entry per episode.
 - The LiveTV group shows recordings already made from Live TV as well as channels available to watch live.
+- On the top-level screen only, there is a list of recently viewed items.
+This can be customized in settings to select how far back it goes or to disable it entirely.
 - There is a row for "All" at the top.
 - After the recording groups there is a row for "Videos", which shows the MythTV Videos by directory.
 - There is a row labeled "Tools" at the bottom.
 There are various options available there.

+### Multiple Updates

+In a recording group screen or a video directory screen, you can now perform operations on an entire series or an entire videos directory.
+Select the header for a series or a video directory and do a "long press" or press the menu button if your remote has one.
+You will get a menu that lets you mark the entire series as watched or unwatched, delete or undelete it, remove bookmarks, allow rerecord or remove from recently watched list.

+This operation is not recursive.
+If there are subdirectories in a video directory, any operation on the directory will be performed on videos in that directory only.

 ### Settings